elsa-workflows/elsa-core/samples/aspnet/Elsa.Samples.AspNet.WorkflowContexts/README.md

 In this sample project, we handle two custom objects: Customer and Order.

+To start the `CustomerCommunicationsWorkflow`, start it using the REST API or from Elsa Studio.

 ## Secrets
 The following are the secrets stored in hashed form in appsettings.json: